 This segment includes responsibility for the design and manufacture of the Company's chairside consumable products.
 It also has responsibilities for sales and distribution of certain small equipment and chairside consumable products in the United States, Germany and certain other European regions as well as responsibility for the sales and distribution of certain endodontic products in Germany and certain other European regions.
-In addition, this segment has responsibilities for sales and distribution of chairside consumable, endodontic and dental laboratory products in Australia.

-Dental Specialty and Laboratory and Certain Global Distribution Businesses responsible for the design, manufacture, sales and distribution of most of the Company's dental laboratory products.
-This segment is also responsible for the sales and distribution of most of the Company's other dental products, including most dental consumables, within certain European regions as well as Japan, Canada and Mexico, and the design, manufacture, worldwide distribution and sales of certain non-dental products, excluding urological and surgery-related products.
+In addition, this segment is responsible for the design, manufacture, sales and distribution of most of the Company's dental laboratory products.
+This segment is also responsible for the design, manufacture, worldwide distribution and sales of certain non-dental products, excluding urological and surgery-related products.